crispinb/cvcap/README.md

 * [ ] --verbose turns on logging (ie. gets env_logger to log, regardless of env vars)
 * [ ] add support for 2fa key  when getting token from API? (https://checkvist.com/auth/api#task_data)
   * PENDING https://discuss.checkvist.com/t/2fa-in-auth-api/729/4
+* [ ] maybe add a timestamp to to the token to reduce an unecessary network call when (nearly) expired.
 * [ ] perhaps add a thread to check/refresh creds while user is interacting.
-We could keep the age of the thread, we know they only last 24 hours, so can automatically refresh in the background, probably before the user's even started typing
+We could keep the age of the thread, we know they only last 24 hours, so can automatically refresh in the background, probably before the user's even started typin

 # Possible further features
 * man pages